Sudbury Neutrino Observatory: Experimental motivation

 The first measurements of the number of solar neutrinos reaching the Earth were taken in the 1960s, and all experiments prior to SNO observed a third to a half fewer neutrinos than were predicted by the Standard Solar Model.
 As several experiments confirmed this deficit the effect became known as the solar neutrino problem.
 Over several decades many ideas were put forward to try to explain the effect, one of which was the hypothesis of neutrino oscillations.
 All of the solar neutrino detectors prior to SNO had been sensitive primarily or exclusively to electron neutrinos and yielded little to no information on muon neutrinos and tau neutrinos.

-In 1984, Herb Chen of the University of California at Irvine first pointed out the advantages of using heavy water as a detector for solar neutrinos.
+In 1984, Herb Chen of the University of California, Irvine first pointed out the advantages of using heavy water as a detector for solar neutrinos.
 Unlike previous detectors, using heavy water would make the detector sensitive to two reactions, one reaction sensitive to all neutrino flavours, the other reaction sensitive to only electron neutrino.
 Thus, such a detector could measure neutrino oscillations directly.
 A location in Canada was attractive because Atomic Energy of Canada Limited, which maintains large stockpiles of heavy water to support its CANDU reactor power plants, was willing to lend the necessary amount (worth at market prices) at no cost.

 The Creighton Mine in Sudbury is among the deepest in the world and, accordingly, experiences a very small background flux of radiation.
 It was quickly identified as an ideal place for Chen's proposed experiment to be built, and the mine management was willing to make the location available for only incremental costs.

 The SNO collaboration held its first meeting in 1984.
 At the time it competed with TRIUMF's KAON Factory proposal for federal funding, and the wide variety of universities backing SNO quickly led to it being selected for development.
 The official go-ahead was given in 1990.

 The experiment observed the light produced by relativistic electrons in the water created by neutrino interactions.
 As relativistic electrons travel through a medium, they lose energy producing a cone of blue light through the Cherenkov effect, and it is this light that is directly detected.